M. Warley Platzek: Life

 Platzek became president of both Kesher Shel Barzel and the Young Men's Hebrew Association in 1883.
 He was also president of the Progress Club for two years, a founder of the Educational Alliance, a governor of the Democratic Club of New York, an executive committee member of the New York State Bar Association, and a director of the Montefiore Home.
 He was a member of the Hebrew Orphan Asylum, Mount Sinai Hospital, St. John's Guild, the Home for Aged and Infirm Hebrews, the Society for the Prevention of Cruelty to Children, the Hebrew Free Schools, the Society for the Prevention of Cruelty to Animals, the Hebrew Sheltering and Guardian Society, the Jewish Publication Society, the American Jewish Historical Society, the Metropolitan Museum of Art, and the Jewish Theological Seminary.

 Platzek died at home of a stomach ailment on July 21, 1932.
 He was never married Rabbi Morris Goldstein of Congregation B'nai Jeshurun officiated his funeral service at a funeral parlor at 52nd Street and Lexington Avenue.
-The funeral was attended by his former political associates, including former United States Senator James A. O'Gorman, former Municipal Court Justice David L. Weil, the Jewish Federation of Philanthropic Organizations head Sol M. Strook, and New York Supreme Court Justice Alfred Frankenthaler.
+The funeral was attended by his former political associates, including former United States Senator James A. O'Gorman, former Municipal Court Justice David L. Weil, the Jewish Federation of Philanthropic Organizations head Sol M. Stroock, and New York Supreme Court Justice Alfred Frankenthaler.
 He was buried in Oakdale Cemetery in Wilmington, North Carolina, with Rabbi Frederick I. Pypins officiated a funeral service conducted there.